Creator-Turbo/Steam-Review-Sentiment-Analysis/README.md

 ## Run
-To train the Deep leaning models:
+To train the Machine leaning models:
  To run the Flask web app locally
 ```bash
 python app.py